rosdan13/lms-content-gen/README.md

 - Include plausible distractors (incorrect options)

 #### Quiz Generation
-- Create 5 questions that cover different aspects of the topic
+- Create multiple questions that cover different aspects of the topic
 - Maintain consistency in difficulty
 - Provide a relevant title for the quiz